Belmore Falls in Morton National Park is a stunning plunge waterfall with two drops on the Barrengarry Creek.

-A short walking track guides you along several lookout points, including the Hindmarsh Lookout from where you can enjoy panoramic views over Kangaroo Valley.
+A short walking track takes in several lookout points, including the Hindmarsh Lookout from where you can enjoy panoramic views of Kangaroo Valley.

 A long unsealed road takes you to a car park from where you can explore the area and enjoy panoramic views of the waterfall and the upper Kangaroo Valley.

 Interestingly enough, it never really gets busy at Belmore Falls, most likely because of its somewhat remote location.
 Nearby Fitzroy Falls, with a visitor centre and cafe, attracts a much bigger crowd.

 Belmore Falls was named after Somerset Richard Lowry-Corry, 4th Earl Belmore, an Irish nobleman who was governor of New South Wales from 1868 until 1872.

-The first part of the watefall drops into a massive round pool.
+The first part of the waterfall drops into a massive round pool.
 There used to be an official walking track from the car park all the way to the base of the waterfall.

-If you look carefully, the start of the track is still visible from behind the fence close to the Hindmarsh Lookout (see picture below).
+If you look closely, the start of the track is actually still visible from behind the fence close to the Hindmarsh Lookout (see picture below).
 You can find this spot at the lookout furthest away from the waterfall.

 The Hindmarsh Lookout was named after W.R.
 Hindmarsh, one of the earliest settlers in the area.
 There are actually two lookout points that give you spectacular views over Kangaroo Valley.